International Standards Activities

 Additional International Activities:

-PMI also participates in other international standards activities by sending volunteer or staff representatives to the following committees:
+PMI also participates in the activities of the following ISO committees:

 - ISO/IEC JTC1/SC7, Software and Systems Engineering